Staff Profile

 /prod01/yorksjacuk/media/content-assets/staff-profile-images/Carole-Pugh.jpg)

-I joined York St John University in 2014 after 15 years of working as a professional youth and community worker with Local Authorities.
-Alongside this I worked on a number of youth research projects, undertaking fieldwork and data analysis.
+I joined York St John University in 2014.
+I have worked for over 20 years as a professional youth and community worker with Local Authorities, voluntary and faith based organisations.
+I have also worked on a number of national youth research projects, undertaking fieldwork and data analysis.

-My academic interests relate to youth and community work, social policy, and youth participation.
+My academic interests relate to young people, youth and community work, and youth political participation.

 - School – School of Education, Language and Psychology